UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 When working with a programming language, such as Python, that can do almost _anything_, one has to wonder how this is possible.
 You download Python, it is about 25 MB, how can everthing be included in this small data package.
 The answer is - it is not.
 Python, as well as many other programming languages use external libraries or packages for being able to doing almost _anything_.
 You can see this already when you start programming.
 After learning some very basics, you often learn how to *import* something into your script or session.

-> ## Modules, packages, libraries
->
-> * Module: a collection of functions and variables, as in a script
-> * Package: a collection of modules with an __init__.py file (can be empty), as in a directory with scripts
-> * Library: a collection of packages with realted functionality
->
-> Library/Package are often used interchangeably.
-{: .callout}

 ### Dependencies

 A bit further into your programming career you may notice/have noticed that many packages do not just do everything on